Textualize/textual/docs/styles/scrollbar_colors/scrollbar_color.md

 # Scrollbar-color

-The `scrollbar-color` sets the color of the scrollbar.
+The `scrollbar-color` style sets the color of the scrollbar.

 ## Syntax